Tracking metadata

 Tracking affiliate links

 WP Full Picture can track clicks on all affiliate links found on the page (even added dynamically).
-To track affiliate links, you need to fill in the settings form with: The “name” field can be: Why clicks on some elements are not tracked and what to do about it The main reasons why some clicks…
+To track affiliate links, you need to fill in the settings form with: What should the first field contain The first field should contain a unique part of an affiliate link’s address, e.g. /go/ or ‘ref’ What should…